 While your enamel is incredibly strong, it is a porous substance.
 This is how stains can enter your tooth in the first place.
 These pores allow the peroxide chemicals to break down and lift the stains.
 Unfortunately, hydrogen peroxide and carbamide peroxide can cause sensitivity in your teeth.

 This means that consuming foods or drinks that are hot or cold can cause mild pain or irritation.
 Normally, the sensitivity won’t last long.
-It is a short-term side effect of the whitening chemicals.
+It’s a short-term side effect of the whitening chemicals.
 If you do suffer from sensitivity, you can use a toothpaste formulated for sensitivity.

 Gum Irritation

 Whitening treatments must remain on your teeth.
-They are designed to stay on the enamel, which is the strongest tissue in your body.
+They’re designed to stay on the enamel, which is the strongest tissue in your body.
 When the chemicals touch the soft tissues of your gums, they can cause irritation.
 This can range from redness to sensitivity.

 One way to avoid gum irritation is to keep the chemicals from touching your gums.
 If you do, you should wipe the whitening treatments from your gums as soon as possible.